Office:Myers Hall 316C

 The second model that we use is an epigenetic switch that is triggered by signals from the environment.
 To ensure that flowering occurs at a favorable time of year, many plants growing in temperate climates have adopted a biennial growth habit.
 These plants contain a block to flowering that is eliminated by the prolonged cold temperatures of winter; thus flowering is prevented prior to winter and promoted in the favorable conditions of spring.
 In biennial-like, winter-annual accessions of Arabidopsis, this block to flowering is created by the floral repressor FLOWERING LOCUS C (FLC).
 Prior to winter, FLC is highly expressed and prevents flowering.
 Cold treatment, in turn, causes a permanent epigenetic shut off of FLC expression that is mediated by repressive histone modifications at the FLC locus.
 Our laboratory is actively involved in determining that molecular mechanisms that control this epigenetic switch.

 Lei Ding, Sang Yeol Kim, and Scott D. Michaels.
-(2013) FLX-family proteins regulate FLC expression in both winter-annual and rapid-cycling Arabidopsis.
-Plant Physiology, in press.
+2013.
+FLOWERING LOCUS C EXPRESSOR Family Proteins Regulate FLOWERING LOCUS C Expression in Both Winter-Annual and Rapid-Cycling Arabidopsis.
+Plant Physiology, 163: 243-252.

 Guillaume Moissiard, Shawn J. Cokus, Joshua Cary, Suhua Feng, Allison C. Billi, Hume Stroud, Dylan Husmann, Ye Zhan, Bryan R. Lajoie, Rachel P. McCord, Christopher J. Hale, Wei Feng, Scott D. Michaels, Alison R. Frand, Matteo Pellegrini, Job Dekker, John K. Kim, and Steve Jacobsen.
 2012.
 MORC family ATPases required for heterochromatin condensation and gene silencing.
 Science, 336: 1448-1451.
 (PMCID: PMC3376212)